Infosheet 8 - Elections for the House of Representatives

 ELECTIONS FOR THE HOUSE OF REPRESENTATIVES

 By voting at elections for the House of Representatives the people of each electoral division (also called an electorate or a constituency) select a person to represent them in the House.
-By selecting their representatives the voters, or electors, indirectly select the nation’s government, because the government is formed from the political party or alliance of parties (coalition) which has a majority (or the support of a majority) of the members of the House of Representatives.
+By selecting their representatives the voters (also called electors) indirectly select the nation’s government, because the government is formed from the political party or alliance of parties (coalition) which has a majority (or the support of a majority) of the members of the House of Representatives.

 When are elections held?

 Under Australia’s Constitution each House of Representatives may last no more than three years from the first meeting of the House after an election, but may be dissolved sooner.
-General elections are then held to elect all members of the House of Representatives, according to the timetable below.
+General elections are then held to elect all members of the House of Representatives, according to the timetable on page 4.

 Who can stand for election?